Airbag: Maintenance

-Inadvertent airbag deployment while the vehicle is being serviced can result in severe injury, and an improperly installed or defective airbag unit may not operate or perform as intended.
-Those servicing a vehicle, as well as first responders, must exercise extreme awareness, as many airbag control systems may remain powered for roughly 30 minutes after disconnecting the vehicle's battery.
-Some countries impose restrictions on the sale, transport, handling, and service of airbags and system components.
-In Germany, airbags are regulated as harmful explosives; only mechanics with special training are allowed to service airbag systems.
+Inadvertent airbag deployment while a vehicle is being serviced can result in serious injury, and an improperly installed or defective airbag unit may fail to operate as intended.
+For this reason, individuals servicing vehicles, as well as first responders, are required to account for the fact that some airbag control systems may remain powered for up to 30 minutes after a vehicle's battery has been disconnected.

+In some countries, the sale, transport, handling, and servicing of airbags and related components are subject to legal restrictions.
+In Germany, for example, airbags are regulated as hazardous explosive devices, and only trained auto mechanics are permitted to service airbag systems.